 Overall, this program aims to empower meeting participants to develop more inclusive learning environments at local institutions in Southern California.
 The meeting will help build capacities in our community to improve our teaching practices not only through existing literature but also by sharing ideas and building connections across two- and four-year institutions, with a focus of broadening participation and persistence in STEM.

-If you have questions, please do not hesitate to contact the conference organizers: Dr. Stanley Lo (email@example.com), Dr. Lisa McDonnell (firstname.lastname@example.org), Dr. Melinda Riccitelli (email@example.com), Dr. Brian Sato (firstname.lastname@example.org).
-Registration is limited, as are spaces in each workshop, so we encourage those interested to register as soon as possible.
-We hope to see you in March!
+If you have questions, please do not hesitate to contact the conference organizers: Dr. Stanley Lo (firstname.lastname@example.org), Dr. Lisa McDonnell (email@example.com), Dr. Melinda Riccitelli (firstname.lastname@example.org), Dr. Brian Sato (email@example.com).

 - National Academy of Sciences, National Academy of Engineering, and Institute of Medicine.
 2011.
 Expanding Underrepresented Minority Participation: America's Science and Technology Talent at the Crossroads.
 Washington, DC: The National Academies Press. doi: 10.17226/12984.